eswarak/img-MMS/docs/preconditions.md

 ```
 - The results should look very similar to your original `business_policy.json` file, except that `owner`, `created`, and `lastUpdated` and a few other fields have been added.

+You are now ready to register your node with policy and continue this example.